-ALCTS members and subscribers may access the current issue of eLRTS, the searchable, digital version of Library Resources & Technical Services, at alcts.metapress.com.
-All issues from vol. 40, 1996 through the fifth-most-recent issue are openly available to everyone.
+Library Resources & Technical Services (LRTS) is available online at journals.ala.org/lrts.
+All issues from vol. 40, 1996 through the fifth-most-recent issue are online and openly available to everyone.
 Instructions for accessing member- and subscriber-only content.
+Beginning in January 2023, all LRTS issues, inclding the current one, will be open access for everyone.

 Library Resources & Technical Services (LRTS) is a peer-reviewed journal that takes a critical approach to the questions and challenges facing librarians and libraries with regard to: